flutter/flutter/specs/apis.md

   typedef NewType OldType; // useful when OldType is a commonly-used union

-  interface InterfaceName {
+  class ClassName {
-    // an interface corresponds to a JavaScript prototype }
+    // a class corresponds to a JavaScript prototype
+    // corresponds to a WebIDL 'interface'
+  }

-  abstract interface Superinterface {
+  abstract class Superclass {
-    // an abstract interface can't have a constructor
+    // an abstract class can't have a constructor
-    // in every other respect it is the same as a regular interface }
+    // in every other respect it is the same as a regular class }

-  interface Subinterface : Superinterface {
+  class Subclass : Superclass {
     // properties
     readonly attribute ReturnType attributeName; // getter
     attribute ReturnType attributeName; // getter and setter